ProWrestling.net's Membership SALE - Save $10 off multi-month plans - Pro Wrestling Dot Net

 -The Ad-Free version of the ProWrestling.net website and Ad-Free podcasts.
 If you sign up for a three-month membership today, you will have immediate access that will carry you though pro wrestling’s biggest season (the Royal Rumble through WrestleMania and beyond).

 -Exclusive access to same night pay-per-view audio reviews.
-For instance, the members will hear Saturday’s WWE Royal Rumble audio review hosted by Jason Powell, Jake Barnett, and Will Pruett.
+For instance, the members are listening to the WWE Royal Rumble audio review hosted by Jason Powell, Jake Barnett, and Will Pruett.

 -Access to several additional hours of members’ exclusive audio content each week, including our flagship audio show Dot Net Weekly and Powell’s Q&A show.